Andy Robertson: 2023–2026

-On 16 September 2023, with Virgil van Dijk suspended and Trent Alexander-Arnold injured, Robertson was captain in a 3–1 comeback win against Wolverhampton Wanderers.
-He marked his 200th Premier League appearance for Liverpool by scoring Liverpool's second goal in that game.
-That was his 9th Liverpool goal.
+On 16 September 2023, with captain Virgil van Dijk suspended and vice-captain Trent Alexander-Arnold injured, Robertson was made captain for a 3–1 comeback win against Wolverhampton Wanderers.
+He marked his 200th Premier League appearance for Liverpool by scoring Liverpool's second goal in that game; his 9th Liverpool goal.

-Robertson and Liverpool defeated Chelsea 1–0 after extra-time winning the 2023-24 EFL Cup final.
-This was Robertson's last season under Jürgen Klopp's management at Liverpool.
-Robertson managed only 30 appearances for Liverpool that season.
-A shoulder injured while playing for Scotland against Spain in October 2023 sidelined him until January 2024.
+On 25 February 2024, Robertson and Liverpool defeated Chelsea 1–0 after extra-time, winning the 2024 EFL Cup final.
+Robertson managed only 30 appearances for Liverpool that season, as a shoulder injured while playing for Scotland against Spain in October 2023 sidelined him until January 2024.

 On 1 September 2024, after a 3–0 win over rivals Manchester United, Robertson was among those to comment on the defensive solidarity under new manager Arne Slot, as opposed to high-risk gegenpressing under Jürgen Klopp.
 Robertson added, "We look a bit more secure defensively."
 Robertson added later in the season, "It was obviously a different style [back then], It was high energy and high press.
 This team is a bit more controlled.
 Two very different teams."
 An article from Fara Williams in May 2025 analysing the impact of Slot's style of play on Robertson included, "You think back to the Klopp teams in terms of how high up the pitch both Trent and Robertson used to play and how aggressive they were in terms of their start position.
 That has changed under Arne Slot."
 Williams added, "He (Slot) is more patient in how they build.
 They don't leave themselves too exposed to transitions.
 They are not as expansive through their full-backs.
 We talk about how well their midfield has played this year, a lot of play has gone through the midfield, whereas under Klopp, they went more down the outside.
 So there has been a lot of differences, a lot of changes in the system, and that affects personnel.
 You can even look at the amount of time Robertson and Alexander-Arnold have been on the pitch together and I don't think that has happened as much as before."